TheSociologist/cs326-final-kiskafanclub/docs/milestone1.md

 Also if volunteers set up profiles on the app or connect their linkedins, (and high school students do the same), we could use some kind of stable matching to match students with volunteers based on profile data.

+# Important Components
+- High Schools
+- Colleges
+Students will say what high school and college they're a part of so the website can match them.

+- Q&A Posts
+Can ask specific open questions about college or college applications.

+- Likes
+Can like posts to increase their visibility and ranking.

+- Comments
+Can comment to respond to Q&A and other posts.

+- Media (images and documents)
+Can share images and documents like syllabi, campus photos, etc.

+- Courses
+Can list popular courses

 # Pages

 ## Dashboard (Ajan)